lukaspalkovic/DCS_wiki/Connector-description-and-pins-assignment.md

 - 4 lines MIPI CSI connectors
 - power to this connector is not protected so be aware of potential short-circuits on the connected devices.
 - pay attention to cable pins orientation (same / opposite side contacts).
 Wrong cable can cause short-circuit!
+- separate MCLK pin (pin 122 on Jetson)
+- I2C and PWND are 3V3 logic

 | pin | function |
 | ------ | ------ |